Last Updated on January 4, 2023 by Andrew Pirie

 Namibia’s first female to win an Olympic medal will have to miss World Championships due to a thigh injury that uncovered complications

-On May 7, Mboma was competing in the Kip Keino Classic in Kenya when she pulled up clutching her thigh.
-Just a week prior, she recorded the third-fastest 200m time of 2022 with a 21.87 at the Gaborone International Meet in Botswana.
-Originally, Mboma’s medical team thought she would be ready to compete at the Commonwealth Games and World Championships, but that plan has clearly changed.
+Mboma pulled up clutching her thigh on May 7 while competing in the Kip Keino Classic in Kenya.
+She ran the 200 meters in 21.87 seconds, which is the third-fastest time of 2022, at the Gaborone International Meet in Botswana just one week earlier.
+Mboma’s medical staff had initially anticipated that she would be fit to compete at the Commonwealth Games and World Championships, but things have changed.

 By Marc Salinas